cgrudz/DataAssimilationBenchmarks.jl/docs/src/home/Getting Started.md

 The master branch synchronizes with the up-to-date documentation and commits to the master branch are considered tested but not necessarily stable.
 As this package functions as a __research framework__, the master branch is in continuous development.
-If your use case is performing research of DA mehtods with this package, it is recommended to install and keep up-to-date with the current version of the master branch.
+If your use case is performing research of DA methods with this package, it is recommended to install and keep up-to-date with the current version of the master branch.

 ### Repository structure